Training tools for developing great people skills.

 These include things like:

-• Avoid gossip.
+- Avoid gossip.
 While the urge to share rumors around the grapevine can be challenging to ignore, do what you can to let those rumors die with you.
-If your team is talking about employees in private, such as gossip about colleagues or an external group, it can lead to petty and vindictive behaviors.
+If your team is talking about employees in private or gossiping about colleagues or an external group, it can lead to petty and vindictive behaviors.
 It can also isolate those who have a similar background that you don't know or recognize.

 All of this is part of the overall core of etiquette.
 You may recognize many of these processes as simple manners; that's because business etiquette and personal etiquette have significant overlap.
 A business might not need much to handle silverware, but etiquette training can still be valuable.